andrewrk/node-yawl/README.md

 Unfragmented messages do not arrive in this event if `maxFrameSize` is not `Infinity`.

-Fragmented messages do not arrive in this event if `allowFragmentedMessages` is `false`.
+Fragmented messages do not arrive in this event unless `allowFragmentedMessages` is set to `true`.

 `isUtf8` will not be `true` if `allowTextMessages` is `false`.